 Specialist papers focusing on a particular aspect of translational research may not require all collaborators to be authors.
-Data from all sites will be analysed together and published as soon as possible after the primary endpoint has been reached.
+Data from all sites will be analysed together.
 Participating sites may not publish study results prior to the first publication by the TMG or without prior written consent from the TMG.